jscas/jscas-server/md/Plugins.md

   reply: {}, // the Hapi reply object
   username: '', // the username of the person authenticating
   password: '', // the password for the person authenticating
-  loginTicket: {}, // the login ticket for this login attempt
   cas: {} // the CAS API object
 }
 ```